-The Project Builder began as an antidote to this dilemma but has additionally grown to be a toolkit for students inspired to independently mobilize social impact in their own communities beyond the summer of 2020.
+The Project Builder began as an antidote to this dilemma but has additionally grown to be a toolkit for students inspired to independently mobilize social impact in their own communities beyond 2020.

 From Digital Dinosaur to a Digital Service: Congress Joins the Modern World (Part of Georgetown Tech & Society Week)

 April 6, 2022